NAEPDEV/NAEP-Style-Guide/ux/ux.md

 @group ux.environments 7 Environments
 @group ux.sbts 8 SBT-specific

-The UX section of the style guide covers the visual styles and core behaviors of student-facing user interface (UI) elements in the eNAEP delivery platform.
-This section does not cover styles or conventions for item content, which are addressed in the item development and media sections.
+The style guide covers the visual styles and core behaviors of student-facing user interface (UI) elements in the eNAEP delivery platform.
+This style guide does not cover styles or conventions for item content.